preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/users/index.rst

 The DELETED USERS list
 ***********************
-You can use this list to restore deleted Omnia only users or delete users permanently.
+You can use this list to restore deleted Omnia users or delete users permanently.
 To restore or pemanently delete a single user, use the buttons at the right of the user's row.

 .. image:: user-management-users-delete-buttons-new.png